-It might be May, but don't expect it to be terribly warm, especially when we are on the water.
-The early mornings are likely to be cold but on sunny days, the temperatures could reach double (°C) figures.
-Rain or shine, we have strategies to make interesting work.
+It's March so don't expect it to be very warm, especially when we are out on the water.
+Snow-free winters are still something of a rarity up here so it's best to plan for cold conditions.
+The early mornings are likely to be cold but on sunny days, the temperatures could reach four or five °C. Rain or shine, we have strategies to make interesting work.